-- “Growing, Going, and Staying Local: an Exploration of Economic and Cultural Importance of French Local Market,” submitted by seniors Chloe Holmes of Gahanna, Ohio, and Meg Teitelman of Concord, Massachusetts.
-They will conduct research in France for two weeks in late-May.
+- “Growing, Going, and Staying Local: an Exploration of Economic and Cultural Importance of French Local Market,” submitted by senior Chloe Holmes of Gahanna, Ohio, and junior Meg Teitelman of Concord, Massachusetts.
+They will conduct research in France for two weeks in late May.

 - “The Juneau Icefield Research Program,” submitted by sophomore Matthew Burke of Medina, Ohio, and Craig Jackson, associate professor of math and computer science.
 They will conduct research in Alaska for two months during the summer.

 - “OWU Theatre & Dance Students at the Stratford (Ontario) Shakespeare Festival,” submitted by Edward Kahn, professor of theatre and dance.
 He will take 17 students to Ontario in fall 2018.

 - “Micro-finance in Costa Rica: A Ticket Out of Poverty,” submitted by junior Joshua Martineau of Boston, Massachusetts.
 Martineau will travel to Costa Rica for the month of June.